While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 least 20-30 years, an unwritten agreement they faithfully honored.

-just 5 of them, now with their own families.
-"We raised our sons here," Marie said proudly,
+just a family of 5, now with their own families.
+"We raised our sons here" Marie said proudly,

 "one is an attorney, the other a retired oil executive, and the third an architect."
 We listened